MetPX/sarracenia/doc/sr_subscribe.1.rst

 The AMQP protocol defines other queue options which are not exposed via sarracenia, because sarracenia itself picks appropriate values.

+The **save** option is used to read messages from the queue and write them to a local file, saving them for future processing, rather than processing them immediately.
+See the *Destination Unavailable* section of the `sr_sender(1) <sr_sender.1.rst>`_ manual page for more details.
+The **restore** option implements the reverse function, reading from the file for processing.

+If **restore_to_queue** is specified, then rather than triggering local processing, the messages restored are posted to a temporary exchange bound to the given queue.
+For an example, see Queue Save/Restore in the `sr_shovel(8) <sr_shovel.8.rst>`_ manual page.

 AMQP QUEUE BINDINGS